Politico: Distribution and content

 As of 2017, Politico claimed to average 26 million unique visitors a month to its American website, and more than 1.5 million unique visitors to its European site.
 Following the acquisition of the company by Axel Springer SE, Haaretz and Fairness & Accuracy in Reporting reported that Politico would enforce a policy on employees requiring them to acknowledge Israel's right to exist.

-The print newspaper had a circulation of approximately 32,000 in 2009, distributed free in Washington, D.C. and Manhattan.
+The print newspaper had a circulation of approximately 32,000 in 2009, distributed free in Washington, D.C., and Manhattan.
 The newspaper prints up to five issues a week while Congress is in session and sometimes publishes one issue a week when Congress is in recess.
-It carries advertising, including full-page ads from trade associations and a large help-wanted section listing Washington political jobs.
+It carries advertising, including full-page ads from trade associations and a "help wanted" section listing political and public policy jobs in the Washington, D.C. area.